Blazemeter/taurus/site/dat/docs/Proxy2JMX.md

 3.3 in the `System Variables` area locate the `Path` variable, highlight it and click `Edit` 3.4 add your path ("c:\chromedriver") to previous value (and don't forget about path separator `;`) 3.5 save changes.
+4. don't run taurus from Admin account or Admin terminal
+5. don't hardcode the path to chromedriver.exe in your scripts.

 ### MacOS
 Auto setup in MacOS is currently not implemented.